mivuzu/rv32i-v1/README.md

 - v3: ISA expansion to RV32GC
 - v4: 64-bit (RV64GC)

-Tested instruction-by-instruction during implementation; not yet stress-tested.
+Tested instruction by instruction during implementation, however not yet stress-tested.
 Use at your own risk and please report issues.

 ## Basic Operation